toggle-corp/Backend-internship/week_1/advance_python.md

 In this example, the MathOperations class features static methods add and subtract for performing basic arithmetic operations.
 These methods can be directly invoked on the class without creating an instance, providing a convenient and state-independent way to perform mathematical operations.

  - Exercise
-    1. Create a class called StringOperations with a static method is_palindrome that takes a string as an argument and returns True if the string is a palindrome, and False otherwise.
+    1. Create a class called `StringOperations` with a static method `is_palindrome` that takes a string as an argument and returns `True` if the string is a palindrome, and `False` otherwise.
-    2. Create a class called DateUtils with a static method format_date that takes a date object and returns it as a string in the format YYYY-MM-DD.
+    2. Create a class called `DateUtils` with a static method `format_date` that takes a date object and returns it as a string in the format `YYYY-MM-DD`.
-    3. Create a class called StringOperations with a static method is_palindrome that takes a string as an argument and returns True if the string is a palindrome, and False otherwise.

 **Class Methods**